maslick/realtimer/README.md

 **Realtimer** is scalable.
 It is containerized (Docker) and can be scaled up in a Kubernetes cluster.
 Multiple *Tracker* instances (running on different nodes) share the exact-same event bus.
 This is achieved by using a cluster manager (Apache Ignite is used).

-*Tracker* instances are split into http service and websocket server.
-Both are put behind a load-balancer (so that they can be scaled independently), forming a distributed, fault-tolerant and highly available system.
+*Tracker* instances are split into two separate modules (HTTP, Web socket) so that they can be scaled independently.
+Each has its' own load-balancer, forming a distributed, fault-tolerant and highly-available system.

 ## TO-DO list